lerpz-com/github-actions/README.md

 # github-actions

-A repository to store generic GitHub action workflows for this orginization.
+A repository to store generic GitHub action workflows for this organization.

 ## Branches